 Following these requirements reduces the risk of violations and penalties.
 Proactive supplier management reduces inefficiencies in purchasing and inventory management.
 Working with reliable suppliers reduces waste, delays, and production disruptions, ultimately saving costs.

 In addition, supply chain disruptions, such as component recalls and inconsistent quality, can have significant economic and reputational impacts.
-Supplier management reduces these risks by ensuring transparency and accountability throughout the supply chain.
+Supplier management reduces these risks by ensuring transparency and accountability throughout the supply chain, including distribution and storage best practices.

 Modern consumers value durability.
 Collaborating with suppliers that value ethical practices, environmental management, and social responsibility helps food manufacturers meet their sustainability goals and attract environmentally conscious consumers.